-• Parents can model waiting, taking turns, helping, and complimenting, which also teach children these social skills.
-For example, "I'm going to be your friend and share my block with you."
+• Parents and teachers can model asking, waiting, taking turns, helping, and complimenting, so children know what these social skills look like.
+For example, "I'm your friend (pat your chest) and share my block with you." (give block to child & show Sharing picture cue card.)